 She has written a letter to the Chancellor of the Exchequer asking him to give back the £434million owed to disabled children and their families in social care support and provision.
 You can help by adding your name to her letter: https://secure.mencap.org.uk/en-gb/give-it-back

 More about the DCP

-We have now launched our five step plan, which sets out how the government must act to addressing the growing crisis in health and social care for disabled children and their families.
+which sets out how the government must act to addressing the growing crisis in health and social care for disabled children and their families.

-Step 1: Make disabled children a priority
+Pillar 1: Make disabled children and their families a priority

 Improve health and social care services for disabled children by providing an early intervention and family resilience fund.

 Pillar 3: Address funding shortfalls and create an innovation fund